What 100 Crunches a Day Did for Me

 100 Crunches a Day – The First Month In

-The first month in is where the novelty wore off, and the challenge became more of a chore.
-I started scheduling my daily crunches in so that I wouldn’t forget them.
+The first month in is when the novelty wore off, and the challenge became more of a chore.
+I started scheduling my daily crunches so that I wouldn’t forget them.

 Having never done crunches all that often, it surprised me how bad I was at them (compared to my expectations)!
 In one minute, I was only able to do around 45 or so.
 And after each daily set, as I split them up, I would sometimes feel the odd muscle spasms in my abs as my body got used to the new exercise.